-Note: Nutritional services must comply with standards in HHSC licensure rules related to nutritional counseling and dietary services.

-- Occupational, physical and speech therapy

-- Respiratory care

-- Psychosocial services

-- Physician's oversight of services

-- The POC must also include the following, as applicable:

-- Training for the client's responsible adult associated with caring for a medically or technologically dependent client. - Transportation services needed by a client to access PPECC services. - Transportation must be provided by a PPECC when a client has a stated need or a prescription for transportation to the PPECC. - When a PPECC provides transportation to a PPECC client, Registered Nurse (RN) or Licensed Vocational Nurse (LVN) employed by the PPECC must be on board the transport vehicle. - The client does not need to be accompanied by the client's responsible adult when a PPECC provides transportation. - When a client has a stated need or prescription for transportation, the client must be able to utilize transportation services offered by the PPECC with the assistance of a PPECC nurse to and from the PPECC, rather than a non-emergency ambulance. - A non-emergency ambulance may not be utilized for transport to and from a PPECC.

-Note: A client may decline a PPECC's transportation, and choose to be transported by other means, including his or her responsible adult.
+- Functional developmental services - Nutritional and dietary services, including nutritional counseling - Note: Nutritional services must comply with standards in HHSC licensure rules related to nutritional counseling and dietary services. - Occupational, physical and speech therapy - Respiratory care - Psychosocial services - Physician's oversight of services - The POC must also include the following, as applicable: - Training for the client's responsible adult associated with caring for a medically or technologically dependent client. - Specification whether the client is stable to receive transportation services provided by the PPECC as determined by the client's ordering physician. - If the client's ordering physician determines the client is stable, the client's ordering physician, in collaboration with the PPECC, must specify the type of provider-registered nurse (RN), licensed vocational nurse (LVN) or direct care staff-who must be on board the PPECC transport vehicle to assist the client during transportation to and from the PPECC. - Transportation must be provided by a PPECC when the client's ordering physician has determined that the client is stable, and the client or the client's responsible adult wants the client to receive transportation services to and from the PPECC. - When a PPECC provides transportation to a PPECC client, an RN, LVN, or direct care staff employed by the PPECC must be on board the transport vehicle as determined by the client's ordering physician, in collaboration with the PPECC. - The client does not need to be accompanied by the client's responsible adult when a PPECC provides transportation. - When a client's ordering physician has determined a client is stable to receive PPECC transportation and the client or the client's responsible adult wants the client to receive transportation services, the client must be able to utilize transportation services offered by the PPECC with the assistance of a PPECC nurse or direct care staff to and from the PPECC, rather than a non-emergency ambulance. - A non-emergency ambulance may not be utilized for transport to and from a PPECC. - Note: A client or a client's responsible adult may decline a PPECC's transportation services entirely, on a specific date or for part of a day, and choose to be transported by other means, including their responsible adult.
+A client or a client's responsible adult's decision to utilize or not utilize PPECC transportation services does not preclude a PPECC from being eligible for reimbursement of non-transportation services. - Direct care staff, defined in licensure regulations, works under the supervision of an RN and provides direct care to a client - PPECC services must be: - Individualized, specific, and consistent with symptoms or confirmed diagnosis of the condition, illness or injury under treatment, not in excess of the client's needs; - Consistent with generally accepted professional medical standards as determined by the Medicaid program and may not be experimental or investigational;

-- Direct care staff, defined in licensure regulations, provides assistance with personal care services. - PPECC services must be: - Individualized, specific, and consistent with symptoms or confirmed diagnosis of the condition, illness or injury under treatment, not in excess of the client's needs; - Consistent with generally accepted professional medical standards as determined by the Medicaid program and may not be experimental or investigational; - Reflective of the level of service that can be safely and effectively furnished; - Furnished in a manner not primarily intended for the convenience of the client, the client's responsible adult, or the provider.

-Note: The fact that a client's ordering physician has prescribed, recommended, or approved medical care, goods or services does not, in itself, make such care or services medically necessary or a covered service.
+- Reflective of the level of service that can be safely and effectively furnished; - Furnished in a manner not primarily intended for the convenience of the client, the client's responsible adult, or the provider. - Note: The fact that a client's ordering physician has prescribed, recommended, or approved medical care, goods or services does not, in itself, make such care or services medically necessary or a covered service.